Radar: Rodarte dresses Dunst movie and other news

 Even though Woody Allen had insinuated to many that Carla Bruni would be the star of his next movie, he announced to the Daily Telegraph that, alas, she wouldn’t be the right fit for the film.
 He told the British newspaper, “She could be taken away at any moment by other duties.
 I have to take account of the risks there could be and hiring her is far from certain.”
 Instead, he chose Marion Cotillard for the lead of the upcoming project.
 Last year, Bruni seemed giddy about the gig, telling reporters she would love to say she starred in a Woody Allen film.
 Sadly, the famous director feels it is too high maintenance directing real people and easier to work with actors.

-Tagged in: rodarte, e-commerce, wwd, natalie portman, hugo boss, laura mulleavy, kate mulleavy, vogue uk, kristen dunst, fred segal, sony, women's wear daily, daily telegraph, darren aronofsky, dogeared, tribeca film festival, elizabeth gilbert, the swan, the daily front row, carla bruni, woody allen, bastard, julia roberts, abc home, eat, pray, love,
+Tagged in: rodarte, e-commerce, wwd, natalie portman, hugo boss, kate mulleavy, laura mulleavy, vogue uk, kristen dunst, fred segal, sony, women's wear daily, darren aronofsky, daily telegraph, dogeared, elizabeth gilbert, tribeca film festival, the daily front row, the swan, carla bruni, bastard, julia roberts, woody allen, abc home, eat, pray, love,